akkik04/Robotic-Laser-Movement/README.md

 - **STAGE 1 (2021-06-03):**
 I created the circuit and coded the necessary software to begin the process of flashing the laser via a joystick.
 This process will be the initial step and the software for this is uploaded in this repository.
 In the next stage, I will begin attaching the servo motor to the circuit and update the software.

+- **STAGE 2 (2021-06-11):**
+I added the servo motor to the circuit and created the necessary changes to the software to accomodate for the motor.
+The motor is controlled by the joystick.
+I created a prototype by taping the laser to the servo motor to simulate movement.
+The movement is restricted to horizontal movement for now.
+In the next stage, I will try attaching another servo motor to account for the vertical movement.